To send Reconnect SMS messages to users, you must do the following:

 OAuth2: Enter a token URL, client ID, and client secret, as provided by your SMS provider.

-- You can change the key names of the client ID and secret in the header parameters section of the token information.
+- You can change the key names of the client ID and secret in the token header parameters section.

 - By default, the client secret value is encrypted for security purposes.

-When you click Next, the system validates the credentials you provided against the token URL.
-If they are invalid, an error is displayed.
+When you click Next, the credentials are validated against the token URL.
+If they are invalid, an error appears.

 Step 3: Test